Mary Lawless1

 Rose Clare Cutting is the daughter of G. Cutting.1 She married Dudley Alexander Charles Scott, 8th Earl of Clonmell, son of Colonel Hon.
 Charles Grantham Scott and Frances Maria Grey, on 7 August 1908.1

-From 7 August 1908, her married name became Scott.1 As a result of her marriage, Rose Clare Cutting was styled as Countess of Clonmell on 18 November 1928.
+From 7 August 1908, her married name became Scott.1 After her marriage, Rose Clare Cutting was styled as Countess of Clonmell on 18 November 1928.

 Citations